AnyBody/tutorials/Motion_Capture_Movement/lesson4.md

 };
 ```

-Now you should be able to load and run the model and see three blue
+Now you should be able to load and run kinematic analysis of the model and see
-markers travel through space in a motion that bears some resemblance to
+three blue markers travel through space in a motion that bears some resemblance
-a football kick.
-The three markers are located on the same segment, and
+to a football kick.
+The three markers are located on the same segment, and we
-we happen to know that this segment is hinged in its upper end just like
+happen to know that this segment is hinged in its upper end just like the
-the pendulum in the previous lesson, but we do not know exactly where.
+pendulum in the previous lesson, but we do not know exactly where.

 Three markers per segment are typical for many motion capture marker
 protocols.
 A segment with no other constraints, i.e. floating freely in